gstraymond/csaw-overview-zio/slides.md

 -> ## ZIO async: fibers <-

-on top of JVM threads (mapped on OS threads)
+• on top of JVM threads (mapped on OS threads)

-sort of green threads
+• ~ green threads

-each fiber has its own stack and interpreter, to be able to run effects
+• each fiber has its own stack and interpreter to be able to run effects

-able to run a lot of fibers on a single thread
+• able to run a lot of fibers on a single thread

-improve scalability
+• improve scalability

 ---

--> ## Magic tricks <-
+-> ## Cool tricks <-

 *Fallback*

 • composing effects

-• `getFromAll` cannot fail since `getFromConfig` cannot fail
+• `getFromAll` cannot fail
+  since `getFromConfig` cannot fail

 ---

--> ## Magic tricks <-
+-> ## Cool tricks <-

 *Forever*

-• is an effects combinator: take effects and return effects
+• is an effects combinator
+  take effects and return effects

 • can fail but can't succeed (doesn't terminate)

 ---

--> ## Magic tricks <-
+-> ## Cool tricks <-

 *Eventually*

-• is an effects combinator: take effects and return effects
+• is an effects combinator
+  take effects and return effects

 • can succeed (or run forever) but can't fail

 ---

--> ## Magic tricks <-
+-> ## Cool tricks <-

 *Retried*

 • exponential retry starting at 10 ms then cap at 10 seconds only 100 times and jittered

-• || will pick the minimum value
+• `||` will pick the minimum value

-• && applies if both schedules continues
+• `&&` applies if both schedules continues

 ---

--> ## Magic tricks <-
+-> ## Cool tricks <-

 *Load testing*

 • foreachPar executes in parallel all item in a List

-• httpGet could be enriched with retry policy, timeouts...
+• httpGet could be enriched
+  with retry policy, timeouts...

 ---
--> ## Magic tricks <-
+-> ## Cool tricks <-

 *flip*

-• flip : ZIO[R, E, A] => ZIO[R, A, E]
+• `ZIO[R, E, A]` → `ZIO[R, A, E]`

-• mapError as the dual as map
+• `mapError` as the dual as `map`

-• eventually as the dual as forever
+• `eventually` as the dual as `forever`

-• fallbackPlan: executing specify fallback depending on error
+• `fallbackPlan`: executing specify fallback depending on error

 ---